-- Benson - In addition to being one of the top cross-country ski resorts in the east, Lapland Lake also maintains their own ice-skating pond!
+- In addition to being one of the top cross-country ski resorts in the east, Lapland Lake in Benson also maintains their own ice skating pond!
 A season pass will give you access to their skating facilities all winter long.

 And then, of course, there's skating the au natural way: on a small Adirondack pond.